mercadopago/devsite-docs/guides/checkout-api-v2/improve-payment-approval.en.md

-# How to improve payments approval
+# Recommendations to improve payments approval

-## Recommendations to improve your approval

 **To prevent a legitimate payment from being refused** because it does not meet the security validations, it is necessary to include all possible information when carrying out the transaction, as well as having your checkout’s interface optimized.

 You can see our **recommendations to improve your approval** in detail below.

-### Get and send the Device ID
+## Get and send the Device ID

 The **Device ID** is an important piece of information to ensure better security and, consequently, a better payment approval rate.
 It's a unique number that's used to identify a customer's device when they are buying.